GMELab/RovHer/README.md

 * `sort` is how to sort list of variants, either "descending" (high scores = more functional) or "ascending" (lower scores = more functional)

 Input files:
-* `input_file` is the path to a list of variant PLINK ids (formatted as chr:pos:ref:alt); no column header
+* `input_file` is the path to a list of approximately LD-independent variants (formatted as chr:pos:ref:alt); no column header
 * `score_file` is the path to the annotation score file.
 To get RovHer's score file, see: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15596103.svg)](https://doi.org/10.5281/zenodo.15596103)
-* `GENOTYPE_DIR` is a directory of genotype matrices (first column IID, second column onwards are variant PLINK ids)
+* `GENOTYPE_DIR` is a directory of per-chromosome genotype matrices for these LD-independent variants (first column IID)
 * `pheno_file` is the path to the participant phenotype file (first column IID, second column `trait`)
 * `PC_file` is the path to the participant first 20 genetic principle components